cheshire137/spotty-features/README.md

 yarn test
 ```

-This will run the style checker.
+This will run the style checker and the Jest tests.
+You can run just the
+style checker via `yarn run style`.
+You can run just the Jest tests
+via `yarn run unit-test`.

 ## How to Deploy to Heroku